outofmbufs/python-triangle/README.md

     t = Triangle(a=3, b=4, alpha=math.pi/4)

 as there is no way to know which solution is intended.
-Use `ssa_to_sss` and select the desired solution from the two it will return.
+Use `sss_solutions` and select the desired solution from the two it will return.

 ## REPR